Ranjan1501/Ranjan1501/README.md

 ### About Me 🚀
 🌱 Full stack developer with specialization in MERN Stack. </br>
 👨‍💻 Dedicated, Committed and Persistent about Web Develpemnt, I enjoy learning new things.
 I am currently looking for an opportunity to learn and grow more as Full Stack Web Developer </br>
+💬 Ask me about Full Stack Development
+👯 I’m looking to collaborate on Some Cool Project.
+🔭 I’m currently working on Geektrust Coding Challenge.
+🌱 I’m currently learning New Features of React V 18.
+⚡ Fun fact: Satya Nadella:- He got a bachelor’s degree in "Electrical Engineering" from Manipal Institute of Technology.
+He said, "it was a great way for me to go discover what turned out to become a passion.”.

 ### Tech-Skills 👨‍💻